 How Does Early Retirement Sound to You?

-Of course, everybody has their own unique circumstance and it is important that whoever you choose to advise you make sure they have the experience, wisdom, knowledge and appropriate licenses to help guide you at this critical time.
-At a minimum, please make sure they hold a Series 7 and a Series 65 or 66 Securities licenses.
+Of course, everybody has their own unique circumstance, and it is important to make sure that whoever you choose to advise you has the experience, wisdom, knowledge, and appropriate licenses to help guide you at this critical time.
+At a minimum, please make sure they hold a Series 7 and a Series 65 or 66 Security license.
 This advisor should also be Insurance licensed.

 Last week, a gentleman called in and asked for information and advice on his personal situation.
-He is 53 years old, divorced with one child who is currently in college.
-He is getting ready to resign from his current employer and wanted to know if can he set up an early retirement plan to generate $3,000 per month from his existing $725,000 retirement account avoiding the 10% early withdrawal penalty tax (since he is under the age of 59½).
+He is 53 years old, divorced, with one child who is currently in college.
+He is getting ready to resign from his current employer, and wanted to know if can he set up an early retirement plan to generate $3,000 per month from his existing $725,000 retirement account while avoiding the 10% early withdrawal penalty tax (since he is under the age of 59½).

 The $3,000 per month is what he estimated he needs to pay his fixed expenses.
-This gentleman plans on changing careers now (wants to be a teacher) which will earn him approximately $40,000 annually, far below what he is currently earning in his computer software career for the past 25+ years.
+This gentleman plans on changing careers now (he wants to be a teacher) which will earn him approximately $40,000 annually, far below what he is currently earning in his computer software career which he has been in for the past 25+ years.
 We also discussed his other investments, assets, liabilities, savings, etc. In this case, 72(t) for early retirement income is an ideal strategy to generate the income he will need to cover most of his fixed bills and expenses.

-A properly structured and managed 72(t) plan utilizing the most appropriate of the (3) methods that the IRS allows will generate approximately $2,750/month which will cover 90% of his fixed expenses while he transitions his career to fulfill his lifelong passion to teach.
+A properly structured and managed 72(t) plan utilizing the most appropriate of the three methods that the IRS allows will generate approximately $2,750 per month which will cover 90% of his fixed expenses while he transitions his career to fulfill his lifelong passion to teach.

 Stuart J. Spivak, LUTCF, RFC is Senior Partner at The Spivak Financial Group and Founder of 72(t) Professor.com.
 He can be reached at (888) 477-4825 or 72TSpecialist@spivakfinancial.com.